KubaKrzych/Golf-minigame/README.md

 ## About

 Between the first semester and the second one at Warsaw University of Technology, I've decided to take up the biggest project I've done so far.
-Just because I love maths and physics, I've decided to make a game that uses that knowledge.
+Just because I love maths and physics, I've decided to make a game that makes use of that knowledge.
 Golf game uses it all.
 Everything but audio is made by myself.

 The only technologies I used are **Python** and **pygame**.